What to do if you have a fire at home - escape routes

 - If you can’t get out of the property, get everyone into one room, ideally with a window and a phone

-- Put bedding around the bottom of the door to block out the smoke, then open the window and call “HELP, FIRE”
+- Close the door and put bedding around the bottom of the door to block out the smoke, then open the window and call “HELP, FIRE”

 - If you’re on the ground or first floor, you may be able to escape through a window